-When Next Big Crop clients have an idea of what they want but don’t know how to get it out of their heads and into a workable operation, it’s time for them to meet Systems Engineer Aaron Mullins.
+When Next Big Crop clients have an idea of what they want but don’t know how to get it out of their heads and into a workable operation, it’s time for them to meet Systems Coordinator Aaron Mullins.

 “Basically, I make all of the stuff talk to each other and play nice,” Aaron, who is a certified electrical journeyman, says.
 “There are a hundred different ways that can happen, and so it’s my job to figure out which way will work best for this set of conditions and circumstances, and then be the systems integrator to get them all working together.”

 Over his 14 years of electrical and automation systems work, Aaron has been responsible for the successful maintenance, installation and repair of motors, equipment and control systems in businesses, factories, warehouses and government buildings.
 It’s his teaching background as a journeyman educator, though, that makes it so easy for him to break down the complex structures so that everyone can understand them.
 Since Aaron joined the Next Big Crop team in 2016, he’s been instrumental in designing and installing facilities from 10,000 to more than 200,000 square feet.